A diffuse interface model for two-phase incompressible flows with nonlocal interactions and nonconstant mobility: Introduction

+{ We point out that uniqueness of solutions is still an open issue for the local Cahn-Hilliard equation analyzed in \cite{EG}.
+This is one of the main advantages of the nonlocal versus the local.
+We remind that uniqueness of weak solutions and continuous dependence estimates are fundamental starting points, for example, in view of the study of related optimal control problems.
+This issue will be the subject of forthcoming contributions.}

 Let us notice here that the main difficulty encountered while dealing with the degenerate mobility case is that the gradient of the chemical potential $\mu$ in \eqref{sy2} can no longer be controlled in any $L^p$ space.
-Hence, in order to get an existence result a suitable notion of weak solution need to be introduced.
-More precisely, in this new formulation the gradient of $\mu$ does not appear anymore (cf. Definition~\ref{wsdeg} in Section~\ref{sec:deg}, see also \cite{EG}).
+Hence, in order to get an existence result a suitable notion of weak solution needs to be introduced { (cf. \cite{EG} for the local Cahn-Hilliard equation)}.
+More precisely, in this new formulation the gradient of $\mu$ does not appear anymore (cf. Definition~\ref{wsdeg} in Section~\ref{sec:deg}).
 It worth observing that, in the present case, our main Thm.~\ref{Theor2} does not require the (conserved) mean value of the order parameter $\varphi$ to be strictly in between $-1$ and $1$, but $|\int_\Omega\varphi_0|\leq |\Omega|$ suffices.
 Thus the model allows pure phase solutions for all $t\geq 0$.
-This was not possible in the case of constant or {\em strongly degenerate} mobility (cf. Remarks~\ref{pure} and \ref{purebis} for further comments on this topic).
+This is not possible in the case of constant or {\em strongly degenerate} mobility (cf. Remarks~\ref{pure} and \ref{purebis} for further comments on this topic).

-We conclude by observing that it would be particularly interesting (and challenging) to extend the present and previous results on nonlocal Cahn-Hilliard-Navier-Stokes systems to the case of unmatched densities (for the local model see \cite{ADG1,ADG2} and references therein) or to the compressible case (cf. \cite{AbFei}).
+We conclude by observing that it would be particularly interesting { (albeit nontrivial)} to extend the present and previous results on nonlocal Cahn-Hilliard-Navier-Stokes systems to { a model with} unmatched densities (for the local { case} see \cite{ADG1,ADG2} and references therein) or to the compressible case (cf. \cite{AbFei} { for the local Cahn-Hilliard equation}).